chcederquist/rapid-xml-to-js/README.md

 ## Performance

-QuickXMLParse is optimized for speed and low memory usage.
-It avoids garbage collection by slicing strings directly from the input XML.
-In benchmarks, it outperforms `fast-xml-parser` for its supported functionality.
+quick-xml-parser is optimized for speed and low memory usage, skipping some XML features to avoid overhead.

 ## API

-### `quickXmlParse(xml: string): object`
+### `parse(xml: string): object`

 Parses a well-formed XML string into a JavaScript object.